 Student Learning Outcomes

-- the ability to understand the art historical and cultural significance of works of art and architecture in global societies
+- Understand the art historical and cultural significance of works of art and architecture in global societies.

-- the ability to master and employ art historical vocabulary in visual analysis that is both critical and comparative
+- Master and employ art historical vocabulary in visual analysis that is both critical and comparative.

-- the ability to identify the specific visual elements that connect a work of art to its cultural context
+- Identify the specific visual elements that connect a work of art to its cultural context.

-- the ability to articulate art historical and cultural significance in clear and concise prose
+- Articulate art historical and cultural significance in clear and concise prose.

 Take the following 18 units with a Grade of "C" or better in each course: